-Operating System: Select an operating system (OS) suitable for the hardware platform, such as Raspbian for Raspberry Pi, Ubuntu for NVIDIA Jetson, or custom- built embedded OS for specialized microcontrollers.
+Operating System: Select an operating system (OS) suitable for the hardware platform, such as Raspbian for Raspberry Pi, Ubuntu for NVIDIA Jetson, or custom-built embedded OS for specialized microcontrollers.

-Development Tools: Development tools and software libraries are used to program and prototype the hand gesture control system.
+Development Tools: Use development tools and software libraries for programming and prototyping the hand gesture control system.
 This includes IDEs (Integrated Development Environments) like Arduino IDE, Visual Studio Code, or PyCharm for software development.